Dairy-free Butternut Squash Soup

 Once the bacon and onion are done, set the baking sheet aside until the butternut squash is ready.

-Butternut Squash Soup Prep:
+Butternut Squash Soup Assembly

 Blending all the ingredients together can get tricky too!
 You can use a Vitamix or a food processor for blending everything together.
 If you fill up your Vitamix or food processor too full, everything won’t get blended properly.
 Also, the butternut squash can get really thick and clog up the blending process.